+Sec.

 101. Oath by members of legislatures and officers.

-Same; by whom administered.Assent to purchase of lands for forts.
+102. Same; by whom administered.

+103. Assent to purchase of lands for forts.

-104. Tax on motor fuel sold on military or other reservation; reports to State taxing authority
+104. Tax on motor fuel sold on military or other

+reservation; reports to State taxing author-

+ity.

-105. State, etc., taxation affecting Federal areas; sales or use tax.
+105 State etc. taxation affecting Federal areas:

+1So in original.
+Does not conform to section catchline.

 106. Same; income tax.
+107. Same; exception of United Sta te

-107. Same; exception of United States, its instrumentalities, and authorized purchasers therefrom.
+Same; exception of United States, its instrumentalities, and authorized purchasers therefrom

-108. Same; jurisdiction of United States over Federal areas unaffected.
+Same; jurisdiction of United States over Fed-108. eral areas unaffected.